Cleverly says China must show ‘responsibility’ on world stage ahead of visit

 Mr Cleverly follows in the footsteps of US counterpart Antony Blinken, who visited Beijing in June, and his trip will be the first by a UK foreign secretary since 2018.

-But the visit will be closely watched by China hawks on the Conservative benches, who have grave security concerns about Beijing’s increasing power.
+But the visit will be closely watched by China hawks on the Conservative benches, who have grave security concerns about Beijing’s increasing power and accused the Government of an approach resembling the appeasement of Nazi Germany.

+Mr Cleverly said he would discuss China’s “posture in the region”, the sanctions imposed by Beijing on MPs and peers who have spoken out about Mr Xi’s administration, and the “failure to abide by the agreements” over Hong Kong.

+A successful trip could potentially pave the way for talks between Rishi Sunak and Mr Xi, with both leaders invited to attend the G20 summit in India in September.